McMasterRS/lm_web-security/code.md

 # Adding SSO to a Dockerized Next.js Application

-We will now cover the process of adding single sign-on to a Dockerized Next.js application.
+We will now cover the process of adding single sign-on to a dockerized Next.js application.

 ### Install identity and MUI packages
 The azure identity related `npm` packages must be installed in the project to enable user authentication.
 We will also make use of the Material UI (MUI) library for styling and components.